appleboy/ssh-action/README.md

         echo "sha: $SHA"
 ```

-_Inside `env` object, you need to pass every environment variable as a string, passing `Integer` data type or any other may output unexpected results._

-#### How to connect remote server using `ProxyCommand`?
+> _All environment variables in the `env` object must be strings.
+Using integers or other types may cause unexpected results._

+---

+## 🌐 Using ProxyCommand (Jump Host)

 ```bash
 +--------+       +----------+      +-----------+